How Do I Cancel My Business?

 • Your name and any other owners as registered initially

-Articles of Dissolution for an Ontario Incorporation
+Articles of Dissolution For an Ontario Incorporation

 If you would like to cancel your Ontario incorporated company, Ontario Articles of Dissolution are required.
 We can assist you in preparing and filing these documents.
 A consent letter from the Minister of Finance to dissolve was required historically by the corporation prior to submission of the Articles of Dissolution but the Provincial government since October 2021 has made the consent process intergovernmental so you as the business owner are no longer required to obtain this.
+The Ministry of Finance will still provide consent before the dissolution is approved, however this is now done together as part of the same filing.

 The first requirement when completing the Ontario Articles of Dissolution is to confirm whether the corporation has or has not commenced business.
 For those corporations that have not commenced business, the process is very simple.
 For those who have commenced business, you will need to select if there are no debts, if the debts have been provided for or if consent has been provided by creditors to dissolution.